MewsSystems/gitbook-connector-api/guidelines/README.md

 This part describes guidelines for general usage of the Connector API and serves as a quick-start guide to kickstart your integration development.

 To begin with, Mews operates several environments.
-In the beginning of development process you'll be interested in [Demo environment](environments.md#demo-environment).
+At the beginning of your development process, you'll be interested in the [Demo environment](environments.md#demo-environment).
 To get yourself familiar with the system and types of data we provide, you can login into the web platform using the email and password provided and check out the Mews features.

 Alternatively, you can start using the API right away using the demo tokens.
 [Requests](requests.md) towards our API should be in `JSON` format and sent using `POST` method.
 Below is an example request which will return basic configuration of one of the testing hotels: